 Peppermint tea is a very useful tea to drink for indigestion, gastrointestinal problems and preventing flatulence.

 You can make it to stimulate digestive juices and ease stomach cramps and abdominal pain.
-It has been found to have an anti-bacterial, anti-spasmodic and calming effect on the entire gastrointestinal tract.
+It has been found to have an anti-bacterial, anti-spasmodic and has a calming effect on the entire gastrointestinal tract.

-A warm cup of it right before a large meal is a great digestive aid that can really help prevent digestive problems.
+A warm cup of it right before a large meal is a great digestive aid that can really help prevent digestive problems later on.

-Loose Leaf Dried Tea
+Preparing Loose Leaf Peppermint Tea

-A simple and cost effective way to make the tea is to put a heaped teaspoon of dried organic peppermint leaves into a teapot with a filter or a french press and steep it in very hot water for at least two minutes.
-Longer steeping time will make for a stronger cup of tea.
+A simple and cost effective way to make peppermint tea is to put a heaped teaspoon of dried organic peppermint leaves into a teapot with a filter or a french press and steep it in very hot water for at least 2 minutes.

 Besides, it tastes great just as it is.
 Try it a few times before reaching for bacteria feeding and flatulence fueling sugar or highly questionable artificial sweeteners.